You can survive on a teacher’s salary…it’s all about strategy.

 Travel at a Discount.

-Doing this usually means prices are more affordable because everyone else is at work and kids are in school.
+Doing so usually means prices are more affordable because everyone else is at work and kids are in school.

 Take Care of Yourself.